 Analysis provided by Storengy to support Modification 0678F

 The Workgroup considered the analysis provided by Storengy noting that the outputs are relevant to Modifications 0678E and 0678F.
-The key information is set out in table x in Appendix 2 of the analysis document which can be found here: www.gasgovernance.co.uk/0678/Analysis
+The key information is set out in Table 3 given in Appendix 2 of the analysis document which can be found here: www.gasgovernance.co.uk/0678/Analysis

 The comparison between the effect on NTS revenue of the 50% and 80% storage discount is a decrease of approx. £2.5mn which represents around 0.3% of Total transmission services revenue for 19/20.
 The reason for the difference to the figures highlighted by Vermilion above is that the Storengy analysis is based on actual 2018 historical flows but adding in a change for Stublach to account for a move from 10 caverns to 20.